-Think College Vermont - This college supports program is located at the University of Vermont (UVM) - Center on Disability and Community Inclusion where it supports youth to take courses at UVM and earn a two-year Certificate of Higher Learning.
+Think College Vermont - This college supports program is located at University of Vermont (UVM) - Center on Disability and Community Inclusion where it supports youth to take courses at UVM and earn a two-year Certificate of Higher Learning.
+Think College Vermont and College Steps combined resources from 2011 - 2015 to serve students at Johnson State College (JSC).